Frosty's HVAC

 Here are the seven warning signs I see most often in Farmers Branch homes, especially in the Valley View, Brookhaven, and Midway Hollow neighborhoods where many houses are 40–60 years old with aging HVAC systems.

-1. Your Electric Bill Is Climbing Without Explanation
+1. Why Is My Electric Bill Climbing Without Explanation?

 This is the earliest and most overlooked warning sign.
 If your July electric bill was $280 last year and it's $350 this year with the same thermostat settings and usage, your AC is working harder to produce the same cooling.
 Common causes include dirty coils, low refrigerant, a failing compressor, or degraded ductwork insulation.
 In Texas, where summer electric bills can easily run $200–$400/month, a 20% increase represents $40–$80/month in wasted energy.

 What to do: Schedule a tune-up.
 A professional cleaning and refrigerant check often brings bills back to normal.
+The U.S. Department of Energy confirms routine maintenance restores efficiency.
 If it doesn't, your system may be nearing end-of-life.

 If your AC is running but the air coming out of the vents is room temperature or warm, something is seriously wrong.
 Check your thermostat first — make sure it's set to "cool" and the fan is on "auto," not "on."
 If the settings are correct, the issue is typically low refrigerant (from a leak), a failed compressor, or a frozen evaporator coil.